LGBTQ rights in Serbia: FR Yugoslavia / Serbia and Montenegro (1992–2006)

-In 1994, male homosexual sexual intercourse was officially decriminalised in the Republic of Serbia, a part of the Federal Republic of Yugoslavia.
-The age of consent was set at 18 years for anal intercourse between males and 14 for other sexual practices.
-An equal age of consent of 14 was later introduced on 1 January 2006, regardless of sexual orientation or gender.
+In 1994, male homosexual sexual intercourse was officially decriminalised in the Republic of Serbia, a part of the Federal Republic of Yugoslavia, though amendment of subsection 1 of article 110 (act against order of nature) of the then Criminal Code, which effectively restrained the offence to only acts done under force or coercion.
+At the same time, subsection 4, which set a ban on male same-sex acts for men ages 14 to 18, with a prison sentence of up to one year, was added.
+Thus, the age of consent was set at 18 years for anal intercourse between males and 14 for other sexual practices.
+An equal age of consent of 14 was introduced on 1 January 2006 with the current Criminal Code, regardless of sexual orientation or gender.

 Recognition of same-sex relationships

 While same-sex couples have never been recognized by law, the new Serbian Constitution adopted in November 2006, explicitly defines marriage as being between a man and a woman (Article 62).
 However, other forms of recognition, such as civil unions or domestic partnerships, are not explicitly mentioned nor prohibited.

 In June 2019, plans were announced to legalise domestic partnerships between same-sex couples by amending the Civil Code.
 Same-sex couples would be able to enjoy several legal rights, including joint property and alimony.
 They would not be granted inheritance or adoption rights, nor undergo surrogacy arrangements.
 The legislation remains pending.
-In July 2019, a lesbian couple, Jelena Dubovic and Sunčica Kopunović, from the northern city of Novi Sad, attempted to register a civil partnership at the municipal registrar's office, but were turned away.
+In July 2019, a lesbian couple, Jelena Dubović and Sunčica Kopunović, from the northern city of Novi Sad, attempted to register a civil partnership at the municipal registrar's office, but were turned away.
 They filed a lawsuit, though legal experts believe it is unlikely that they will win the case.

 In November 2020, Minister for Human and Minority Rights and Social Dialogue Gordana Čomić announced that the Law on same-sex partnerships will be in parliament in the first half of 2021.
-The draft law was presented for public consultation in February 2021.
+The draft law was presented for public consultation in February 2021 but was rejected by the Serbian parliament.